ponylang/pony-tutorial/expressions/variables.md

 y = 6  // Error, y is let
 ```

-Using `let`instead of `var` also means the variable has to be assigned immediatly.
+Using `let` instead of `var` also means the variable has to be assigned immediately.

 ```pony
 let x: U32 = 3 // Ok